DemoHn/obsidian-panel-nodejs/docs/tool_os_service.md

-## PM2 Tool Documentation
+## OS-Service Tool Documentation

 _Author: Nigshoxiz_
 _Last Update: 02/05/2017_

 1. Overview

-`PM2` is an advanced process monitor for Node.js applications.
-This tool is designed to monitor the whole panel.
+This tool is designed to register the executable `obsidian` ( or `obsidian.exe` on Windows ) as a system service.

 To run it, there are two methods: